seyramgabriel/brokencrystals/README.md

 ![Screenshot (96)](https://github.com/user-attachments/assets/82c1b083-2a9a-4c69-abbc-ae2195a8d995)

-* On the Jenkins Server go to the pipeline and click on "Configure" Scroll down and tick "GitHub hook trigger for GITScm polling" under "Build Triggers"
+* On the Jenkins Server go to the pipeline and click on "Configure"
+* Scroll down and tick "GitHub hook trigger for GITSCM polling" under "Build Triggers"

 Now the pipeline will trigger automatically once there is a push to the repository on branch "stable"